Ashims/openhours/readme.md

 Ultimately we're looking to get some solid data that can be used as a first step in solving the problem of OSS Contributor and Maintainer burnout, and Securing the Open Source Supply Chain (See below for further discussion on the topics).

+This repo is the actual webapp, written in python that sits up at openhours.io and manages the data.
+Its a super simple Pyramid / SQL Alchemy app designed to be hosted and deployed on Heroku.
+It also uses GitHub to auth maintainers.

+Feel free to PR or ticket your bugs, fixes and other funky things.
+Its super hastily put together but isn't doing anything too amazing so should be stable enough for our purposes.

 ## Resources